jacob-ebey/library-boilerplate/README.md

 ### Beta Release

-Simply bump the version on main to match `{SEMVER}-beta.{VERSION}` and it will be automatically be tagged as a beta and deployed.
+Simply bump the version on main to match `{SEMVER}-beta.{VERSION}` and it will automatically be tagged as a beta and deployed.